 Make your virtual events worth people’s time by learning the eight tips to successfully moderate a virtual roundtable and how you can leverage them with the blog below!

 What is the role of a moderator?

-The Ortus Club has been hosting executive roundtables and panel discussions worldwide for over five years.
-As such, we have had the privilege of working with brilliant, diverse, and reputable moderators who are also thought-leaders and subject matter experts.
+A moderator plays a pivotal role in overseeing, guiding, and managing interactions to ensure that the discussion or activity remains productive and civil.
+The Ortus Club has been hosting executive roundtable discussions and virtual events worldwide for over five years.
+As such, we have had the privilege of working with brilliant, diverse, and reputable moderators who are also thought leaders and subject matter experts.